smthom1/PlantPal/README.md

 ```

 ## Future Plans
 Originally conceived as a personal project, PlantPal has become a dynamic endeavor that reflects my growing interest in plants.
-As my passion for both plants and technology continues to evolve, I have envisioned several exciting developments for PlantPal.
+As my passion for both plants and technology continues to evolve, I have envisioned developments for PlantPal.

 1. **Comprehensive Tracking Software:**
    - Transform PlantPal into a comprehensive tracking software, combining my love for plants with coding and technology.